 However, I’ve never been good at waiting.
 I don’t like the feeling.
 I’ve always hated the in-betweens; like the present Season, not fully Winter, yet not quite Spring, and suddenly I have a better understanding of what lukewarm truly means; It’s that somewhere in the middle, smack dab between hot and cold; It’s neither soothing nor refreshing.

 As I wait for the cherry trees to produce their blossoms, so too did Jesus want for the Laodiceans to produce something good.
 Instead, spiritually they we’re more like dead wood.
 They thought themselves rich, but Jesus informed them that they were wretched, pitiful, poor, blind and naked.
 He counseled them to buy from Him, and even here Jesus informs them that those whom He loves He rebukes and disciplines.
-(Revelations 3:16-19) This is truly amazing love, to love something so detestable, it makes you want to split it out of your mouth, and yet He councils them to repent.
+(Revelations 3:16-19) This is truly amazing love, to love something so detestable that it makes you want to split it out of your mouth, and yet, here He is counseling them to repent.
 He still loves us even when we’re behaving in such a way as this?